 U.S. Rep. Brendan Boyle meets with master of global affairs students

-September 5, 2017 — U.S. Congressional Representative Brendan Boyle recently met with master of global affairs students and later engaged with them on various topics in their global policy seminar.
+September 5, 2017 — U.S. Congressman Brendan Boyle recently met with master of global affairs students and later engaged with them on various topics in their global policy seminar.

 Within the U.S. House of Representatives, Congressman Boyle serves on the House Foreign Affairs Committee, which considers legislation that impacts the diplomatic community.
 At the Keough School, Boyle was the first of nearly 20 invited guests — policymakers and leaders in various fields — who will meet with students in the weekly policy seminar.